ESSENTIALS OF DIAGNOSIS

 Protein and electrolyte loss as well as dehydration may develop in patients with generalized inflammatory exfoliative erythroderma; sepsis may occur.

 Home treatment is with cool to tepid baths and application of mid-potency corticosteroids under wet dressings or with the use of an occlusive plastic suit.
 If the exfoliative erythroderma becomes chronic and is not manageable in an outpatient setting, the patient should be hospitalized.
 Keep the room at a constant warm temperature and provide the same topical treatment as for an outpatient.

 Stop all medications, if possible.
 Systemic corticosteroids may provide marked improvement in severe or fulminant exfoliative dermatitis, but long-term therapy should be avoided (see Chapter 26-01).
 In addition, systemic corticosteroids must be used with caution because some patients with erythroderma have psoriasis and could develop pustular flare.
 For cases of psoriatic erythroderma and pityriasis rubra pilaris, acitretin, methotrexate, cyclosporine, or a TNF inhibitor may be indicated.
 Erythroderma secondary to lymphoma or leukemia requires specific topical or systemic chemotherapy.
 Suitable antibiotic medications with coverage for Staphylococcus should be given when there is evidence of bacterial infection.

 Careful follow-up is necessary because identifying the cause of exfoliative erythroderma early in the course of the disease may be impossible.
-Most patients recover completely or improve greatly over time but ...
+Most ...